-- (a) Region-Only Transfers Region Utilities offices should maintain a recordkeeping system that tracks individual accommodation document assignments for utilities that are restricted to within region boundaries, where the change in ownership will not affect other regions' business needs. - (b) Statewide Transfers Utility Transfers of Ownership for utilities that cross region boundaries should be coordinated by the HQ Utilities Unit.
+- (a) Region-Only Transfers Region Utilities offices should maintain a recordkeeping system that tracks individual accommodation document assignments for utilities that are restricted to within region boundaries, where the change in ownership will not affect other regions' business needs. - (b) Statewide Transfers Utility Transfers of Ownership for utilities that cross region boundaries should be coordinated by HQ Utilities.
 This ensures statewide involvement in the transfer process and allows for coordination and communication of ownership and blanket surety issues.